-Multi-Asset Portfolio funds (MAPS)
+Multi-Asset Portfolio funds (MAPs)

-Our Multi-Asset Portfolio Funds have been designed to consider the needs of our customers and their attitude to risk.
-There are five Multi-Asset Portfolio Funds, each targeting a different level of risk.
-Irish Life Investment Managers monitor, review and manage each of the five funds to this risk level.
+Our MAPS funds have been designed to consider the needs of our customers and their attitude to risk.
+There are three MAPS funds each targeting a different level of risk.
+Irish Life Investment Managers monitor, review and manage each of the three funds to this risk level.

-If you are a low-risk or high-risk investor, there is a fund that may suit you
+If you are a low risk or high risk investor, there is a fund that may suit you

-- > The funds invest in a wide range of assets, including cash, shares, property and bonds. - > The funds are expertly managed by Irish Life Investment Managers (ILIM). - > All five funds benefit from a wide range of risk-management strategies.
+- > The funds invest in a wide range of assets, including cash, shares, property and bonds. - > The funds are expertly managed by Irish Life Investment Managers (ILIM). - > All three funds benefit from a wide range of risk management strategies.